 Hot blade beak trimming is performed by contract teams, individual farmers and some large poultry companies.
 The majority of birds are trimmed by contract teams.
 Birds must be beak-trimmed by an accredited beak-trimmer to ensure that nationally agreed standards are maintained and the welfare of the birds is not compromised.
 The infrared treatment machine is installed by the supplier and leased by hatcheries.
 It is monitored and controlled by the supplier via a communication system and on-site computer.

-An infrared beak trimming method is also in use, particularly for beak trimming of day-olds in the hatchery.
-It uses a non-contact, high intensity, infrared energy source to treat the beak tissue, is the most common method now in use.
+An infrared beak trimming method, using a non-contact, high intensity, infrared energy source to treat the beak tissue, is the most common method now in use.
 Initially the beak surface remains intact but after a few weeks the sharp hook of the beak erodes.
 Experiments have also been conducted using lasers for beak trimming, however this technology is not used for beak trimming on farms.
 A hot blade beak trimming machine, with an electrically heated blade, is another method that has been commonly used in the past, now being surpassed by infrared.

 |Hot blade beak trimming||Infrared beak treatment|